StratusLab/documentation/users-guide/src/main/markdown/08-apis.md

 ### Driver Status

-This driver is currently a prototype and of beta quality.
-This driver is probably _not_ suitable for production.

 The driver is functionally complete and should work with all of the standard Libcloud workflows.
 Problems encountered when using the driver should be reported via the StratusLab support mailing list.